Lyxt-git/PyiOS-NetSec-Inspector/Readme.txt

 NetSec Inspector (Experimental) - Future development may implement SwiftUI for Mobile Applicaiton (iOS)

 [Intro]
-NetSec-Inspector is a network security monitoring tool designed for iOS using SwiftUI.
+NetSec-Inspector is a network security monitoring tool designed for iOS.
 It provides real-time network security insights, including:

 [Task]
 Monitoring Assigned IP by Carrier, VPN and DNS.